 The surgery is irreversible, meaning you can't undo it later.
 So if you are considering an orchiectomy, your doctor may suggest trying other forms of hormone therapy first to see how your body responds to low levels of testosterone.

 With intermittent hormone therapy, hormone treatment will be paused once your PSA levels drop and stay stable.
 Some doctors call this the "off" phase.
 If PSA levels and testosterone start to rise, therapy will be started again.
 One major benefit to this type of treatment is that your side effects might be relieved during the off times.

 Hormone therapy may be used at many points during the management of prostate cancer.
 It may also be used alongside other treatments for prostate cancer.
 On its own, it doesn't cure cancer.
 For men with advanced prostate cancer, hormone therapy is used to try and keep cancer from growing, which hopefully improves your quality of life and how long you may live.

-If you have localized prostate cancer (early-stage cancer that has not spread outside the prostate gland), hormone therapy can be used to increase the effectiveness of your treatment.
+If you have localised prostate cancer (early-stage cancer that has not spread outside the prostate gland), hormone therapy can be used to increase the effectiveness of your primary treatment.

 It may be used with the following treatments:

 radiation therapy - often